×

 Signing off on an engagement letter, information intake sheet and payment of a retainer formalize the attorney-client relationship to commence a case or initiate any action with the court.

-To officially begin the process of commencing a case, your engagement of the law firm happens once you provide the necessary information, documentation and signatures on select documents provided to you after the initial consultation.
+To officially begin the process of commencing a case, your engagement with the law firm happens once you provide the necessary information, documentation and signatures on select documents provided to you after the initial consultation.
 Once your file is opened with our offices, typically on the same day that the paperwork is received, an attorney-client relationship is formed.
-We will oftentimes then discuss specific strategy for your case to ensure the most cost-effective, swift and amicable process can hopefully occur.
+We will oftentimes then discuss specific strategies for your case to ensure the most cost-effective, swift and amicable process can hopefully occur.
 If that is not possible, then we will also discuss the steps for litigation and our recommendations throughout that process.
 Furthermore, for example, a divorce case is then commenced when the initiating pleading is e-filed with the court, which is a Petition for Dissolution of Marriage, which states facts and pleads what you want under the statutory requirements such as residency, non-martial allocation, marital allocation of assets and debts, maintenance, child support, parenting time, decision-making and the like.

 3. Compiling financials, discovering information and researching facts